vzhukovskii/che-bookmark-plugin/README.md

 </module>
 ```

-Current file is includes into GWT compilation to allow link client side code with core application.
+Current file is included into GWT compilation to allow link client side code with core application.

 Than we should clone the sources of Eclipse Che ([link](https://github.com/eclipse/che)) and register our plugin into compilation phase by adding maven dependency in `/che/assembly/assembly-ide-war/pom.xml` and registering our `Bookmarks.gwt.xml` in GWT compilation by adding:
 ```